Fonta1n3/FullyNoded/Docs/QandA.md

 - initial block download (IBD): TBW
 - Nodl: TBW
 - RPC: Remote Procedure Calls
+- bitcoind: Bitcoin Deamon, background process running a bitcoin node.
+Bitcoind is a program that implements the Bitcoin protocol for remote procedure call (RPC) use.
+It is also the second Bitcoin client in the network's history.
+It is available under the MIT license in 32-bit and 64-bit versions for Windows, GNU/Linux-based OSes, and Mac OS X. [Read more](https://en.bitcoin.it/wiki/Bitcoind)

 ## Knowledge you should be confidently applying
 - The definitions above